 - Preheat oven to 450° F (230° C).
 Use a roasting pan with a rack on the bottom.

 - Roast in the preheated oven for 15 minutes.
-Reduce oven temperature to 350° F (175° C) and continue roasting meat for another 10 minutes, until an instant-read thermometer inserted into the center reads 125° F (for medium rare).
-Let rest for 10 minutes before thinly slicing against the grain.
+Reduce oven temperature to 350° F (175° C) and continue roasting meat for another 10 minutes, until an instant-read thermometer inserted into the center reads 130-135° F for medium rare or 140-145 for medium.

 Equipment Needed